Hidden Royals Historical Romance Book Series by Charis Michaels

 Ebook accessed from Kindle Unlimited.

-When the Viscount Seduces by Darcy Burke (2024)
+Since the Marquess Demands by Darcy Burke (2026)

 Advance ebook provided by Darcy Burke.